Higher education in Norway: Engineering

 In general, three-year bachelor's degrees in engineering are offered throughout the country at the regional colleges, most dominantly within the fields of construction, chemistry, electronics and informatics, though many others also exist.
 Five-year Master of Technology degrees are offered as well, primarily at the Norwegian University of Science and Technology (NTNU) in Trondheim and the University of Stavanger (UiS), though also at some other institutions to a lesser degree.
 Candidates with three years of education can apply to attend the last two years at NTNU or UiS to complete a Master's study.
 All Master engineers can use the protected title sivilingeniør.
 NTNU offers 14 different programs in engineering, whereas UiS only offers 8 different studies in engineering.

 Law

-Juridical education is offered at the universities in Oslo, Bergen and Tromsø.
-Education lasts five years, and after that you are given the title "Master i Rettsvitenskap", meaning a legal skilled person.
-For becoming a lawyer you need to work as lawyer apprentice (advokatfullmektig) for at least two years and have had five cases before a judge.
+The traditional five year long integrated Master of Laws (LLM) education is offered at the universities of Oslo, Bergen and Tromsø.
+Upon graduation one is given the title "Master i Rettsvitenskap" (Master of Laws, LLM).
+As of 2023, the University of Agder offers a two - year postgraduate master's degree in law, resulting in the same title In order to become a practicing lawyer, one has to work as a lawyer's apprentice (advokatfullmektig) for at least two years and have had five cases before a judge.